 Characteristics of Included Studies

-- No association between fish oil supplementation and ANY of the primary outcomes.
+No statistically significant association between fish oil supplementation and any of the primary outcomes.

-Up to 1 g/d of fish oil may not have much to offer when it comes to preventing CVD events in individuals who have a history of CVD.
+Up to 1 g/d of fish oil may not have that much to offer when it comes to preventing CVD events in individuals who have a history of CVD.
 More research is currently underway on higher doses of fish oil supplementation, and there might be some promise there.
-Who knows.